LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0401_Delegate_Offer_Management.md

 1. In the Azure Stack Hub user portal, while signed in as **dp1@azurestack.local**, in the hub menu, click **All services** and, on the **All services** blade, in the list of services, click **Subscriptions**.
 1. On the **Subscriptions** blade, click **dp1-subscription1**.
 1. On the **dp1-subscription1** delegated provider subscription blade, click **Properties**.
 1. On the properties blade, copy the value of the **Portal URL** to clipboard.
-You will need it in the next exercise of this lab,
+You will need it in the next exercise of this lab.
 1. In the Azure Stack Hub user portal, in the upper right corner, click the user avatar icon and, in the drop-down menu, click **Sign out**.

     >**Note**: Tenants need to subscribe to the offer from the delegated provider portal URL.